|Telescope||Focal Length||Aperture||Magnification/Eyepieces||Weight||Best for||Bad for||Rating|

-Another scope that’s ideal for both astronomical and terrestrial objects, given the right side up image it produces, with a right side up scope you can also use it for daytime viewing (birds, ocean, safari etc ), a convenient feature is that this scope doesn’t require any collimate i.e no aligning mirrors it comes ready out of the box, like the others on the list this scope features a 70mm (2.8 inch) aperture and as you would expect it allows for the viewing of the lunar craters, rings of Saturn and moons of Jupiter, obscure objects will be difficult to see in details, so if you looking for a scope that provides sharp details of the night sky objects you might want to look at the more higher end models.
-But it does make it another great entry into the starter scopes list especially as a birthday or Christmas gift that won’t break the bank,c coming in at under $80
+Another scope that’s ideal for both astronomical and terrestrial objects, given the right side up image it produces, with a right side up scope you can also use it for daytime viewing (birds, ocean, safari etc ), a convenient feature is that this scope doesn’t require any collimate i.e no aligning mirrors it comes ready out of the box, like the others on the list this scope features a 70mm (2.8 inch) aperture and as you would expect it allows for the viewing of the lunar craters, rings of Saturn and the moons of Jupiter, obscure objects will be difficult to see in details, so if you looking for a scope that provides sharp details of the night sky objects you might want to look at the more higher end models.
+But it does make it another great entry into the starter scopes list especially as a birthday or Christmas gift that won’t break the bank, coming in a surprisingly great price.

 The mount of the Infinity is of the Alt Az mount theme, which means that the telescope can move in two axes – left to right and up and down.
 This kind of mount usually makes tracing a little bit harder compared to the EQ, where the EQ mounts turn with the rotation of the Earth which are a little easier to use

 The Infinity comes with 2 eyepieces – low magnification (26 mm) and high magnification (6.3 mm), the Infinity also comes with x2 Barlow which can increase any given eyepiece’s magnification twice.
-This combination of 2 eyepiece and a Barlow give us a variety of magnifications and is quite rare at this price point.
+This combination of 2 eyepieces, along with a Barlow Lens, gives us a variety of magnifications and is quite rare at this price range.

-The optics at 70mm aperture and a 900mm focal length not forgetting the multi coated lens allows you to see the moon superbly along with its the craters, star clusters & nebulas such as the Pleides & the Orion Nebula show up well.
-The coating really improves the clarity of images and feedback giving from the scope, the focal length is satisfactory, with 165x magnification is powerful in enough to see good details in the night sky.
+The optics at 70mm aperture and 900mm focal length not forgetting the multi coated lens allows you to see the moon superbly along with it’s craters, star clusters & nebulas such as the Pleides & the Orion Nebula show up well.
+The coating really improves the clarity of images and feedback giving from the scope, the focal length is satisfactory, with 165x magnification is powerful enough to see good details in the night sky.

-Zhumell is a relativity unknow in the telescoping world and to be fair I’m not much informed on Zhumell myself but doing some digging around I found that Zhumell is a re-badged GSO scope (The Orion Skyline series is manufactured by GSO also)
+Zhumell is relativity unknown in the telescoping world and to be fair I’m not much informed on Zhumell myself but doing some digging around I found that Zhumell is a re-badged GSO scope (The Orion Skyline series is manufactured by GSO also)

 Many form post suggested that they found the package from Zhumell to be superior to that of Orion, which is quite a bold statement to make and that they faced little to no issues with the Zhumell telescope.
 I was intrigued.

-It seems Zhumell pops and then disappears from time to time, as far as I am aware Zhumell is a internet business with no mailing address so the after sales could be a bit tricky but if your buying from Amazon, that won’t be a issue.
-So when I saw the Zhumell pop uo at under a $100 and I was in the midst of experimenting with different telescope to find the best telescope at under $100.
-I had to give the Zhumell!
+It seems Zhumell pops and then disappears from time to time, as far as I am aware Zhumell is an internet business with no mailing address so the after sales could be a bit tricky but if your buying from Amazon, that won’t be an issue.
+So when I saw the Zhumell pop up at a very reasonable price and I was in the midst of experimenting with different telescope to find the best telescope at budget level – I had to give the Zhumell a shot!

 The Zhumell is on this list because of the price, its cheap, light and is very easy to set up, entry-level telescopes keep costs down by cutting down on the essential accessories.
 But with the Zhumell 60AZ, you’ll get everything you need to start your stargazing journey, making it a great scope of kids or as a present.
 Along with the 60mm optical tube, this kit contains a full-height aluminum tripod with an accessory tray, two Kellner eyepieces (25mm/low power and 10mm/high power), and a 2x Barlow lens that doubles the power of each eyepiece for greater magnification, You’ll also receive a red dot finderscope, an uncommon upgrade at the Zhumell’s price point.
 This intuitive finderscope projects a red LED dot onto its glass window.
 Simply look through the window and place the dot on top of the object you wish to view.
 From there, it will be centered in the eyepiece.
 For beginners, this is the best tool to get started on navigating the night sky.

-An excellent product from Germany’s Gskyer , not as well know as the more popular brands such Celestron, but one that is quickly making a name for itself in the Telescoping world.
+An excellent product from Germany’s Gskyer, perhaps not as well known as the more popular brands such as Celestron, but one that is quickly making a name for itself in the Telescoping world.

-The Gskyer Classic is compact powerful telescope with a aperture of 70mm and focal ratio of f/5, coming in at just under 5 pounds, its make for a good choice for those on the go, as it fits snuggly within the backpack provided and at five pounds its more the bearable carrying it out extended period of time.
-There are no tools required for set up, it is as easy as pulling it out of the backpack and in a few minutes you’ll be gazing at the starts, the lens are multicoated providing good optics, the Gskyer also comes with 3 eye pieces 20mm, 12.5 and 4mm.
+The Gskyer Classic is compact powerful telescope with an aperture of 70mm and focal ratio of f/5, coming in at just under 5 pounds, its makes for a good choice for those on the go, as it fits snuggly within the backpack provided and at five pounds its more bearable carrying it over extended periods of time.
+There are no tools required for set up, it is as easy as pulling it out of the backpack and in a few minutes you’ll be gazing at the stars, the lens are multi-coated providing good optics, the Gskyer also comes with 3 eyepieces 20mm, 12.5 and 4mm.
 Another bonus for the Gskyer it produces a right side up image which is quite unique in telescopes it also has a neat smartphone holder for taking pictures.
-It has adjustable height from 28-63inchs.
+It has an adjustable height from 28-63inchs.

-The Gskyer is not just great telescope but its a great pieces of kit that comes with everything from the backpack to eyepieces to get you going in stargazing.
+The Gskyer is not just great telescope but it’s a great piece of kit that comes with everything from the backpack to eyepieces to get you going in stargazing.